madmatt/streamdeck-plugins/index.md

 Zapier | Integrate with [Zapier](https://zapier.com/) | ✔️ | ✔️ | [tobimori] | [Download](https://github.com/tobimori/streamdeck-zapier/releases)

 ### Developers: Add your plugin to this list
 See [How to add your plugin](developers).
 You can find out how to build your own plugin on the [Elgato Stream Deck SDK site](https://developer.elgato.com/documentation/stream-deck/).
+**New:** C# developers can use [Stream-Deck Tools] to easily create a plugin.

 [Fred Emmott]: https://github.com/fredemmott/
 [LogicallySound]: https://github.com/logicallysound/